What is the current status of the Tr’ondëk–Klondike World Heritage nomination?

 What is the role of ICOMOS in World Heritage?

-ICOMOS is carrying out the evaluation of Tr’ondëk–Klondike, which is nominated as a cultural World Heritage site.
-Each nomination proposal is assessed by up to 10 experts drawn from the ICOMOS network, who study Tr’ondëk–Klondike’s proposed “Outstanding Universal Value” that includes operational mining and Indigenous traditional activities.
-ICOMOS will select one expert with practical experience to visit the proposed site and assess the authenticity and current heritage management.
+During the evaluation process, each nomination proposal is assessed by up to 10 experts drawn from the ICOMOS network, who study the proposed “Outstanding Universal Value” of the site.
+ICOMOS selects one expert with practical experience to visit the proposed site and assess the authenticity and current heritage management.
+These expert reviews are considered by the ICOMOS Panel during the evaluation.

 As an international NGO, ICOMOS provides advice on cultural heritage only, and has no authority within Canada or any other country regarding regulations or legislation.